Classifying ChemBERTa-2’s Methodological Contributions

 Analysis: Used UMAP to visualize embeddings from MLM, MTR, and ECFP to check for clustering by label without finetuning.

-SOTA performance: ChemBERTa-2 outperforms the D-MPNN baseline (chemprop) on 6 out of 8 MoleculeNet tasks.
+Highly competitive performance: ChemBERTa-2 outperforms the D-MPNN baseline (chemprop) on 6 out of 8 MoleculeNet tasks, though the margins demonstrate that task-specific baselines remain notably robust.

 Transfer learning: The correlation between pretraining loss and downstream performance is task-dependent; it is strong for Lipophilicity but weaker for BACE classification.